JSPrismarine/JSPrismarine/README.md

   - Yes, but the plugin API isn't stable yet.
   > If my question isn't here what should I do?
   - You can join the [Discord server](https://discord.gg/fGkHZhu) or open an [issue](https://github.com/HerryYT/JSPrismarine/issues/new).
+  > I cannot join the server when hosting it on my pc.
+  - Open Windows PowerShell
+  - Run this command: `CheckNetIsolation LoopbackExempt -a -n="Microsoft.MinecraftUWP_8wekyb3d8bbwe"`
+  - Open Minecraft and add a server with the ip `127.0.0.1`

 Remarks:
   - JSPrismarine still in active development, no stable version is out yet.